cherkavi/cheat-sheet/kubernetes.md

 get information about package
 * helm install { full name of the package }
 * helm install --name {my name for new package} { full name of the package }
+* helm install --name {my name for new package} -f values.yml --debug --dry-run { full name of the package }
 install pod
 * helm list
 * helm ls